ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-gb.md

 > [!warning]
 >
-> If our anti-DDoS solution is mitigating an attack, your Network Firewall will be enabled, even if you have disabled it by default.
+> If anti-DDoS mitigation is enabled, your Firewall Network rules will be applied, even if you have disabled them.
 If you wish to disable it, remember to delete your rules.
 >
+> Please note that the anti-DDoS mitigation cannot be disabled.

 ### Configuring Armor